ethereum-optimism/design-docs/protocol/op-contracts-manager-arch-redesign.md

 Now that each OPCM deploy is going to be tethered directly to an L1 smart contract release version, for improved UX, we should provide public getters to expose two pieces of information:

-1. The current L1 smart contracts that are deployed via this version of OPCM e.g. `op-contracts/v1.6.0`.
+1. The **current L1 smart contracts** that are deployed via this version of OPCM e.g. `op-contracts/v1.6.0`.
 This means we will no longer need to pass the standard versions toml [file](https://github.com/ethereum-optimism/optimism/blob/4c015e3a36f8910e2cf8b447d62ab4c44b944cca/packages/contracts-bedrock/scripts/deploy/DeployImplementations.s.sol#L61) around like [this](https://github.com/ethereum-optimism/optimism/blob/4c015e3a36f8910e2cf8b447d62ab4c44b944cca/packages/contracts-bedrock/scripts/deploy/DeployImplementations.s.sol#L1060).
 The implementation addresses can be added to the OPCM contract as as immutable values.
-2. The address of the previous OPCM contract
+2. The **address of the previous OPCM** contract.

 This creates a linked list whereby a user can find all prior OPCMs starting from the current OPCM contract.
 This will prove useful for implementing upgrade functionality because with this information an OPCM can easily expose the version of L1 smart contracts that it supports upgrading **from** and **to**.